DaveParillo/cisc192-reader/docs/_sources/chapter3/functions.rst.txt

               +   You can't name a function the same name as a reserved keyword.

-          -   You can have a fucntion with several parameters or a function with none.
+          -   You can have a function with several parameters or a function with none.

               -   This is true!
 However, you must always use parentheses.